carlhannes/boxmgr/README.md

 ### Authentication Flow

-The application uses a simple username/password authentication system with cookie-based sessions.
+The application uses a username/password authentication system with cookie-based sessions.
 Authentication is handled by the `authMiddleware.ts` utility, which wraps API routes to ensure they are protected.
 Frontend authentication state is managed with the `useAuth` hook.

+The system now includes a setup page for initial admin user creation when no users exist, and user management for admins under the settings section.

 ## Development Guide